Use the FREE Retirement Mortgage Calculator

 Capped Rate Mortgage

 These are variable mortgages, with a limit or ‘cap’ on how high the rate can rise.
 Often, the rate is higher than a tracker mortgage – so you might end up paying extra for that peace of mind.

-When you sign up to your mortgage, the lender pays you a lump sum of cash (usually, a percentage of your loan).
+When you sign up to your mortgage, the lender pays you a lump-sum of cash (usually, a percentage of your loan).

 This is a way to use your savings to reduce the amount of interest you pay on your mortgage.
-You need to turn your mortgage into an offset mortgage, open a current or savings account with your mortgage lender and link that account and your mortgage up.
+You need to turn your mortgage into an offsets mortgage, open a current or savings account with your mortgage lender and link that account and your mortgage up.

 With a Natwest mortgage, you need to use the money to raise funds to buy real estate, or alternatively if you’re an existing property owner you can raise funds for any purpose, while putting a lien on the property being mortgaged.